jackleemeta/al_downloader_flutter/README.md

 flutter packages get
 ```

-import the line, then you can use al_downlaoder
+import the line, then you can use al_downloader
 ```
 import 'package:al_downloader/al_downloader.dart';
 ```